Srishti918/expense_tracker/README.md

 Functional Requirements

-**Functional Requirements for the Expense Tracker Web Application:**

-1. Add Expense Form: Provide a form where users can input the title, amount, and date of an expense.
-All fields are required and must be validated to ensure no missing information.
+1. Add Expense Form: Provides a form where users can input the title, amount, and date of an expense.
+All fields are required and are validated to ensure no missing information.

-2. Add Income Form: Provide a field where users can add a balance to their wallet.
+2. Add Income Form: Provides a field where users can add a balance to their wallet.
 This allows users to increase their available wallet funds.

-3. Expense List: Display a list of all recorded expenses with options to edit or delete each entry, enabling users to manage their expenses efficiently.
+3. Expense List: Displays a list of all recorded expenses with options to edit or delete each entry, enabling users to manage their expenses efficiently.

-4. Expense Summary: Show a visual summary of total expenses, presented in a pie chart that illustrates the proportion spent in each category.
+4. Expense Summary: Shows a visual summary of total expenses, presented in a pie chart that illustrates the proportion spent in each category.

-5. Expense Trends: Provide a bar chart displaying the trends in user spending based on categories, allowing users to easily analyze how their spending changes over time.
+5. Expense Trends: Provides a bar chart displaying the trends in user spending based on categories, allowing users to easily analyze how their spending changes over time.

-6. Edit/Delete: Allow users to edit or delete existing expenses.
+6. Edit/Delete: Allows users to edit or delete existing expenses.
 This feature provides flexibility to make adjustments as needed.

-7. Responsive Design: Ensure the application is fully responsive, providing an optimal user experience across various devices, including desktops, tablets, and smartphones.
+7. Responsive Design: Ensures the application is fully responsive, providing an optimal user experience across various devices, including desktops, tablets, and smartphones.

 Technologies Used